ximplementation/ximplementation-spring/README.md

 `<bean class="org.ximplementation.spring.ProxyImplementeeBeanCreationPostProcessor"/>`

-to you `applicationContext.xml`, then your Spring project will support multiple dependency injection and more ximplementation features.
+to your `applicationContext.xml`, then your Spring project will support multiple dependency injection and more ximplementation features.

 ## Example
 You can write Spring components like this: